Program Mission Statement

-- Students demonstrate effective written and oral communication skills in didactic and clinical performance.
+- The student will demonstrate effective written and oral communication skills in didactic and clinical performance.

-Goal 4: Students will develop problem-solving and critical thinking skills.
+Goal 7: Students will develop problem solving and critical thinking skills

 - Students can adjust exposure factors and vary positioning techniques for a variety of patient conditions to maintain radiographic quality.